 It will analyze keywords and content to ensure that you’re taking the right approach.
 Yoast also helps you handle the technical side of SEO, like managing your sitemaps or robots.txt files.

-I know this may sound contradictory to my last two tips, but you need to limit your use of plugins.
+While this may sound contradictory to the last two tips, you need to limit your use of plugins.

 Google Analytics and SEO plugins are definitely necessary, as with some other plugins to add functionality to your website.
 There are great plugins for things like: